DaniXmir/GlassVr/README.md

 # The Boring Technical Staff...
-the driver is composed of 2 parts, the python "server"/ui side and the C++ driver side, the ui side isnt just a frontend, its used in some modes like hand tracking or input emulation from SDL3, its sends its data via named pipes, these pipes can also be hijacked if you want to send custom data, see examples
+the driver is composed of 2 parts, the python "server"/ui side and the C++ driver side, the python side isnt just a frontend, its used in some modes like hand tracking or controller input emulation with SDL3, its sends its data via named pipes, these pipes can also be hijacked if you want to send custom data see examples: https://github.com/DaniXmir/GlassVr/tree/master/examples/python

 # Building:
 you can figure this out i believe in you ;P just keep in mind that i used viture sdk so youll need to get the .h files from their site, if you dont care about that feature just press ctrl+f and delete everything with "//viture-"

 # Contributing: